BrookeHeck/data-structures-and-algorithms/javascript/queue/README.md

 - peek - if the queue isn't empty, it returns the value of the front node
 - enqueue - adds a node to the rear of the queue
 - dequeue - removes a node from the front
+- toString - iterates through the list from front to rear and makes a string containing all the node values